Welcome to today's edition of the Rush 24-7 podcast.

 We need to give them awards for who's doing that better than anybody else.

-And Errol Lewis said, Do you expect Tea Party and other conservative politicians to try and fight with you for those issues of income inequality?
+Friday night in New York City, New YORK ONES inside City Hall a host, Errol Lewis, interviewed Chuck Yu Schumer and Errol Lewis said, do you expect TEA Party and other conservative politicians to try and fight with you for those issues of income inequality?

-They'd have to break with the wealthy people who have funded the Tea Party, created the Tea Party, and sort of captured this mass of people and the power of the Tea.
+They'd have to break with the wealthy people who have funded the TEA Party, created the TEA Party and sort of captured this mass of people and the power of the TEA.

 Well, what was the stupid question?

-Do you expect the Tea Party and other conservatives to fight with you on these issues of income inequality?
+Do you expect the TEA Party and other conservatives to fight with you on these issues of income inequality?

-See, there they this is the soap opera.
+See, this is the soap opera.

 That's what the cliffhangers are going to be about.

-So not the Tea Party.
+And so not the Tea Party?

 And Lemon said, the president says, I'm not the caricature you see on Fox News or Rush Limbaugh.